KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - "Go to Monitoring hub" at the bottom-left
 - Then, click "Go to Monitoring hub"

-## Data Activator Email Alert In Power BI
+## Email Alert Using Data Activator
 - Go to your workspace in Fabric.
 - Power BI report
 ##### To configure your alert, you have to pick a visual upon which you want to configure the alert.
 In our case , we are picking the "Negative Sentiment %" card